 How to Make Pico de Gallo – You’ll LOVE this fresh, easy salsa recipe.
 It’s perfect on just about anything.
-Scroll down for the simple recipe + LOTS of yummy ways to enjoy it!
+Don’t miss all our favorite ways to enjoy it below!
 (Paleo, Vegan, Whole30, Gluten-Free, Dairy-Free)

 We’ve been living in different parts of Arizona for almost 9 years, and while the summers can be BRUTAL (I’m looking at you, July/August/monsoon season!), one of the best perks is access to some really incredible Southwest, Tex-Mex, and authentic Mexican cuisines.

 We literally have dozens of places to get a good taco within a short drive, the farmer’s market has lots of different fresh and small-batch salsas each week, and our grocery stores even have locally-made options to choose from, from fresh tortillas to salsas, tamales, and more.

 While I won’t ever claim to be the queen of authentic anything, I have learned to make a few things pretty well over the years, and one of those is a good pico de gallo.

 This yummy fresh salsa is good on basically everything.
 Don’t believe me?
 I’ve got almost 20 ideas to choose from just in this post!

 Here’s all that you need to get started…

 WHAT GOES INTO PICO DE GALLO?